 Amidst claims of witchhunts by the government and authorities that opposed Bitcoin at that time and claims of unfair sentence, the marketplace was accused of drug dealings.
 In 2013, he was arrested and charged with money laundering, computer hacking, conspiracy to traffic narcotics through his online marketplace website, and sentenced to life imprisonment in 2015.

 He is one of the earliest known investors of Bitcoin in addition to founding many crypto-related initiatives.
-He also served as a vice chairman of the Bitcoin Foundation, one of the largest Bitcoin advocates to date.
+He also served as the vice chairman of the Bitcoin Foundation, one of the largest Bitcoin advocates to date.

 He has been an investor in Bitcoin since 2011.
-He started the BitInstant exchange out of New York city in September 2011, and it came to be the largest exchanges for Bitcoin in the world, allowing people to trade Bitcoins locally at more than 700,000 locations in the United States, Brazil, Russia and elsewhere.
+He started the BitInstant exchange out of New York City in September 2011, and it came to be the largest exchanges for Bitcoin in the world, allowing people to trade Bitcoins locally at more than 700,000 locations in the United States, Brazil, Russia and elsewhere.

-Although he closed BitInstant in 2013 following advise from his lawyers, he was arrested in 2014 and charged with money laundering tied to the sale of illegal drugs -- in particular, they were arrested for planning the sale of more than $1 million worth of Bitcoin to users of the Silk Road.
+Although he closed BitInstant in 2013 following advice from his lawyers, he was arrested in 2014 and charged with money laundering tied to the sale of illegal drugs -- in particular, they were arrested for planning the sale of more than $1 million worth of Bitcoin to users of the Silk Road.